ovebepari/ovebepari.github.io/_posts/2021-10-02-docker-socket-tale.md

 ]
 ```

 We get the gist.
 Interesting stuff to get into.
 It could be a security nightmare, right, the `sock` files?
-Well, yes, but actually no. Unix sockets are filesystem namespace files, which means you have to have the read/write access to perform operations on it and we can restrict access to it just by doing `chown`, `chmod` to it.
+Well, yes, but actually no. Unix sockets are filesystem namespaced files, which means you have to have the read/write access to perform operations on it and we can restrict access to it just by doing `chown`, `chmod` to it.
 Pretty neat!